 Archive for Destination Weddings

 Garden of the Gods in Colorado Springs is one of the most iconic locations to tie the knot.
 It’s a very popular place to elope or host a very small wedding in our state and you can see why from the photos below.
 I captured this amazing couple last summer in this beautiful location!
-And had a great time following them around for an hour taking photos before their sunset ceremony.
+And had a great time following them around for an hour taking photos before their sunset ceremony and then the last hour was spent photographing the ceremony itself and sunset photos.
 One of the perks of this location is that as of 2023 they do not require a permit to do an elopement or take photos here, but because of the popularity I don’t know if that situation will last for much longer as the city of Colorado Springs is already floating the idea of charging at least a photo permit.
 This location is probably one of the busiest spots in our state for both tourist visits and weddings.
 If you are thinking about eloping at this location here are some tips to help make this an experience to remember for a lifetime.
 Here’s a link to their site to keep up to date on requirements – https://gardenofgods.com/events/weddings/

 2.)
 DO NOT ELOPE ON A WEEKEND!
+(If you can help it!)
 This couple chose a Thursday evening on my recommendation and we still had to wait for parking spots to open up and for other couples that were utilizing the amazing scenery to finish up so we could also take photos.
 Choosing a more off season time-frame will also help.
 November through April are a little slower for visits to the park.

 3.)
 Choose vendors who are familiar with the location and can help you pick the best spots to do photos and take pictures at.
 An experienced photographer can recommend the best time to do photos, how to pose and come up with creative shots (even if it’s just the two of you!)